tmenguy/ha-solcast-solar/README.md

 Some attribute names are deployment specific (examples are given here), and some attributes are disabled by default or by user preference to clear clutter.
 These preferences are set in the `CONFIGURE` dialogue.

 Attribute names must not contain a hyphen.
-Solcast sites _are_ named using a hyphen, so where an attribute is named for the site ID that it represents its hyphens are changed to underscores.
+Solcast site resource IDs _are_ named using a hyphen, so where an attribute is named for the site resource ID that it represents the hyphens are replaced with underscores.

 For all sensors: